Published 2026-03-14 · 12 min read·Updated Jun 10, 2026

 The Bottom Line

-Micron Technology enters Q2 FY2026 earnings (March 18, 2026) in the strongest competitive position in its history.
-Record revenue, sold-out HBM capacity, and a $100 billion TAM projection create a compelling growth narrative.
+Micron Technology enters Q3 FY2026 earnings (June 24, 2026) in the strongest competitive position in its history.
+Record $23.86B Q2 revenue, a trillion-dollar market cap, sold-out HBM capacity, and a $100 billion TAM projection create a compelling growth narrative.

 But the SWOT analysis reveals critical risks beneath the surface.
-The $20 billion CapEx program is a one-way bet on sustained AI demand.
+The $20 billion+ CapEx program is a one-way bet on sustained AI demand.
 Samsung is aggressively pursuing HBM market share.
-And the memory industry's cyclical nature means today's 68% gross margins could become tomorrow's losses if supply overwhelms demand.
+And the memory industry's cyclical nature means today's 74%+ gross margins could become tomorrow's losses if supply overwhelms demand.

 For strategists: Micron's SWOT illustrates the paradox of capital-intensive technology businesses — the same massive investments that create competitive advantages also create existential risks.
 The company's strategy of locking in HBM supply contracts is innovative for the memory industry, but it remains to be seen whether this model can survive a full down-cycle.